 - Telephone number for parent/guardian and/or students 14 years of age or older

 - Name of person reporting, school and contact information

 - Investigating and managing reports of diseases of public health significance

 - Making recommendations to healthcare providers on managing cases (people who get sick) and contacts of cases

 - Offering immunization and recommendations on preventative medication/immunization for case contacts (people in contact with those who are sick)

 - Providing guidelines for how long sick students and staff should be kept home from school or work

-- Providing advisories for diseases of public health significance to the school to students, parents and staff
+- Providing advisories for diseases of public health significance to the school for students, parents and staff

-Chickenpox is a disease you must report to Public Health.
-Use the Chickenpox Monthly Case Report form (PDF, 1 page, 130 KB) to report total number of chickenpox cases monthly and fax it to the Reportable Disease Fax Line at 1-855-934-5463.
+The number of chickenpox cases must be reported monthly to Public Health.
+Use the Chickenpox Monthly Case Report form to report total number of chickenpox cases each month and fax it to the Reportable Disease Fax Line at 1-855-934-5463.
 You can call 1-800-265-7293, ext.
 4752 to request a copy of the form.